 SAE J1939 communication is a in-vehicle networking protocol for ensuring seamless interaction between ECUs in heavy-duty vehicles.
 Understanding the different types of SAE J1939 communication is cruci...

-Vehicle Spy (VSpy) is a automotive network analysis engineering tool used for monitoring, diagnosing, and simulating in-vehicle protocols like CAN, LIN, CAN-FD, Automotive Ethernet and more.
-It is use...
+Vehicle Spy (VSpy) is an automotive network analysis engineering tool that is widely used for monitoring, diagnosing, and simulating in-vehicle protocols such as CAN, LIN, CAN-FD, Automotive Ethernet ...

 Each CAN message in a CAN protocol has a unique hexadecimal Identifier called as CAN-ID or CAN Arbitration ID.
 A CAN-ID uniquely identifies a CAN message.
-There are two types of frames or CAN-IDs i.e....
+Specifically, there are two types of frames o...

-In this article we will discuss the Diagnostic SID range, UDS services list, and different diagnostic protocols (UDS, SAE J1979 OBD-II) associated with them.
-Understanding how each Service Identifier ...
+In this article, we will first discuss the Diagnostic SID range, the UDS services list, and the different diagnostic protocols (UDS, SAE J1979 OBD-II) associated with them.
+Next, we will explain how e...

-USDT and UUDT diagnostic responses in CAN protocol define a method of transmitting diagnostic data where large amounts of diagnostic information is divided into smaller segments or frames for transmis...
+In the CAN protocol, USDT and UUDT diagnostic responses define a method for transmitting diagnostic data by dividing large amounts of information into smaller segments or frames.
+Understanding the dif...

 What is Physical Addressing Vs Functional Addressing in CAN protocol?
 How do these two addressing schemes differ from each other?
 Physical addressing targets a specific ECU by using a unique address, ...